 Here is our Packing list.

-Travelers should follow the advice of hotel staff and trip leaders as well as taking common sense precautions.
+Travelers should follow the advice of hotel staff and Trip Leaders as well as taking common sense precautions.
 Hotels can store your valuables in a safe if desired.
-That said, most travelers visit Colombia without incident.
+That said, most travelers visit Colombia without an issue.

 The tap water is generally not safe to drink in Colombia.

 Bottled water is readily available at tourist sites, hotels, and restaurants.
 Don't forget to use bottled water when brushing your teeth as an extra precaution as well!

 Ice is not always made with boiled/bottled water.
 Order your beverages without ice ("sin hielo") or ask your trip leader if the ice is safe in a particular restaurant.